What's New: mule training

 By Meredith Hodges

 Most equines can be taught to carry a rider in a relatively short time.
 However, just because they are compliant doesn’t mean their body is adequately prepared for what they will be asked to do and that they are truly mentally engaged in your partnership.
 We can affect our equine’s manners and teach them to do certain movements and in most cases, we will get the response that we want…at least for the moment.
 Most of us grow up thinking that getting the animal to accept a rider is a reasonable goal and we are thrilled when they quickly comply.
-When I was first training equines, I even thought that to spare them the weight of the rider when they were younger, it would be beneficial to drive them first as this seemed less stressful for them.
+When I was first training equines, I even thought that to spare them the weight of the rider when they were younger and that it would be more beneficial to drive them first as this seemed less stressful for them.
 Of course, I was then unaware of the multitude of tiny details that were escaping my attention due to my limited education.
 I had a lot to learn.

-Because my equines reacted so well during training, I had no reason to believe that there was anything wrong with my approach until I began showing them and started to experience resistant behaviors in my animals that I promptly attributed to simple disobedience.
+Because my equines reacted so well during training, I had no reason to believe that there was anything wrong with my approach until I began showing them.
+I started to experience resistant behaviors in my animals that I promptly attributed to simple disobedience.
 I had no reason to believe that I wasn’t being kind and patient until I met my dressage instructor, Melinda Weatherford.
 I soon learned that complaining about Sundowner’s negative response to his dressage lessons and blaming HIM was not going to yield any shortcuts to our success.
 The day she showed up with a big button on her lapel that said, “No Whining” was the end of my complaining and impatience, and the beginning of my becoming truly focused on the tasks at hand.
 I learned that riding through (and often repeating) mistakes did not pose any real solutions to our problems.
 I attended numerous clinics from all sorts of notable professionals and we improved slowly, but a lot of the problems were still present.
 Sundowner would still bolt and run when things got a bit awkward, but he eventually stopped bolting once I changed my attitude and approach, and when he was secure in his core strength in good equine posture.

 I thought about what my grandmother had told me years ago about being polite and considerate with everything I did.
 Good manners were everything to her and I thought I was using good manners.
 I soon found that good manners were not the only important element of communication.
 Empathy was another important consideration…to put oneself in the other “person’s” shoes, and that could be attributed to animals as well.
-So I began to ask myself how it would feel to me if I was approached and treated the way I was treating my equines.
+So, I began to ask myself how it would feel to me if I was approached and treated the way I was treating my equines.
 My first epiphany was during grooming.
-It occurred to me that grooming tools like a shedding blade might not feel very good unless I was careful about the way I used it.
+It occurred to me that grooming tools, like a shedding blade, might not feel very good unless I was careful about the way I used it.
 Body clipping was much more tolerable for them if I did the hard-to-get places first and saved the general body for last.
 Standing for long periods of time certainly did not yield a calm, compliant attitude when the more tedious places were left until last.
-After standing for an hour or more, the animal got antsy when I was trying to do more detailed work around the legs, head, flanks and ears after the body, so I changed the order.
+After standing for an hour or more, the animal got antsy when I was trying to do more detailed work around the legs, head, flanks and ears after the body; so I changed the order.
 Generally speaking, I slowed my pace and eliminated any abrupt movements on my part to give the equine adequate time to assess what I would do next and approached each task very CAREFULLY.
 The results were amazing!
-I could now groom, clip bridle paths and fly spray everyone with no halters even in their turnout areas as a herd.
+I could now groom, clip bridle paths and fly spray everyone with no halters, even in their turnout areas as a herd.
 They were all beginning to really trust me.

 There was still one more thing my grandmother had said that echoed in my brain, “You are going to be a sorry old woman if you do not learn to stand up straight and move in good posture!”
 Good posture is not something that we are born with.
-It is something that must be learned and practiced repetitiously so it becomes habitual for it to really contribute to your overall health.
+It is something that must be learned and practiced repetitiously so that it becomes habitual for it to really contribute to your overall health.
 Good posture begins at the core, “the innermost, essential part of anything.”
 In a human being, it lies behind the belly button amongst the vital organs and surrounded by the skeletal frame.
 In a biped, upon signals from the brain, energy impulses run from the core and up from the waist, and simultaneously down through the lower body and legs.
-The core of an equine is at the center of balance in the torso and energy runs primarily horizontally from the core in each direction.
+The core of an equine is at the center of balance in the torso.
 Similar to bipeds, they need the energy to run freely along the hindquarters and down through the hind legs to create a solid foundation from which to allow the energy in front to rise into suspension to get the most efficient movement.
-When their weight is shifted too much onto the front end, their ability to carry a rider efficiently and move correctly is compromised.
+When their weight is shifted too much onto the front end, their ability to carry a rider efficiently and correctly is compromised.
 To achieve correct energy flow and efficient movement, the animal’s internal supportive structures need to be conditioned in a symmetrical way around the skeletal frame.
 People can do this by learning to walk with a book on their head and with Pilates exercises, but how can we affect this same kind of conditioning in a quadruped?

 Plan to move in straight lines and do gradual turns that encourage him to stay erect and bend through his rib cage, keeping an even distribution of weight through all four feet.
 Square him up with equal weight over all four feet EVERY TIME you stop and reward him with oats from your fanny pack.
 Then wait patiently for him to finish chewing.
 We are building NEW habits in the equine’s way of moving and the only way that can change is through routine, consistency in the routine and correctness in the execution of the exercises.
 Since this requires that you be in good posture as well, you will also reap the benefits from this regimen.
 Along with feeding correctly (explained on my website at www.luckythreeranch.com), these exercises will help equines to drop fat rolls and begin to develop the top line and abdominal strength in good posture.
 The spine will then be adequately supported to easily accept a rider.
 He will be better able to stand still as you pull on the saddle horn to mount.